Looking to Get Involved and Be an Active Student? Want to Learn about Job & Internship Opportunities?

 A.K.A.
-Econ.
+The Econ Group.
 All undergraduate Econ majors are members of this group, plus a few who request membership.
 Check here for news, info and events on all things related to Econ’s undergraduate population.
 Declared Econ majors are automatically invited to the group.
 If you have not been invited and would like to be, please contact the Econ Department Advisor, Rob Pawloski.

 The Economics Council of Majors brings Economics and Financial Economics students together for support in classes and school.
 The COM helps give students real world information that they can use in their careers and life through career information sessions, corporate visits, financial planning seminars, social events and the Annual Economics Awards Banquet.
 Officers are elected annually.
 For more information, please contact one of the officers.